MicrosoftDocs/customer-insights/ci-docs/data-sources.md

 ## Manage existing data sources

 Go to **Data** > **Data sources** to view the name of each ingested data source, its status, and the last time the data was refreshed for that source.
-You can sort the list of data sources by every column.
+You can sort the list of data sources by every column or use the search box to find the data source you want to manage.

-Select the data source to see the available options.
-You can also select the vertical ellipsis (⋮) on a list item to see the options.
-If you added several data sources, you can use the search box to find it quickly.
+Select the data source to view available actions.

 :::image type="content" source="media/data_sources_showmore.png" alt-text="Data source added.":::

-- **[Edit](#add-or-edit-data-sources** the data source.
+- [Edit](#add-or-edit-data-sources the data source.
 - **[Refresh](#refresh-data-sources)** the data source.
-- **[Enrich](data-sources-enrichment.md** the data source before unification.
+- [Enrich](data-sources-enrichment.md the data source before unification.
 - **Delete** the data source.
 A data source can be deleted only if the data is not used in any processing such as unification, insights, activations, or exports.

 ## Refresh data sources